 Two of several styles of Thetford portable toilets.
 (Photo credit: Thetford)

 These toilets are self-contained with a detachable tank underneath.
-These toilets flush with water and then the tank can be detached from the toilet and the contents dumped.
+They flush with water, and then the tank can be detached from the toilet and the contents dumped.

 Portable toilets are very popular in camper vans without holding tanks, custom-built vans, and even cars.